-Maryland Department of Natural Resources has opened a new ORV Trail and campground on Savage River State Forest located on the south side of I-68 near the town of Finzel in Garrett County.
+Maryland Department of Natural Resources has opened the ORV Trail and campground on Savage River State Forest located on the south side of I-68 near the town of Finzel, MD in Garrett County.
 Click here for a location map.

-The Trail will be the first-ever ORV Trail on department lands designed specifically for ORV enthusiasts.
-Features will include:
+The Trail was the first-ever ORV Trail on department lands designed specifically for ORV enthusiasts.
+Features include:

 Click here for a detailed Trail Map.